josh-berry/tab-stash/README.md

 All generated files in `dist` will be rebuilt, with debugging information and code stripped.
-Two package files will be generated, both of which can be uploaded to addons.mozilla.org--the first, `tab-stash-dist.zip`, is the actual extension.
-The second, `tab-stash-src.tar.gz`, is the source to go along with it.
+Two package files will be generated, both of which can be uploaded to addons.mozilla.org--the first, `tab-stash-X.Y.zip`, is the actual extension.
+The second, `tab-stash-src-X.Y.tar.gz`, is the source to go along with it.

 ### Editing Icons